 Dhiren Patki is an economist in the Federal Reserve Bank of Boston Research Department.
 He joined the Boston Fed in 2020 after earning his PhD in economics from the University of Michigan.
-His research interests are at the intersection of labor economics and macroeconomics, with a particular focus on how firm-level heterogeneity influences worker labor supply and saving decisions.
-He is also interested in how cyclical shocks affect labor market trajectories.
+His area of specialization is labor economics and macroeconomics.
+Patki’s current research examines labor supply, consumption and savings decisions, the distribution of wages, and the integrated use of survey and administrative data.

-Patki has an MA in economics from the University of Michigan and a BSc in economics from Grinnell College.
+Patki has an MA in economics from the University of Michigan and a BA in economics from Grinnell College.

 Federal Reserve Bank of Boston